 In general, third party involvement in passenger rail service operations should be welcomed where benefits are apparent and there is no disadvantage to passengers.
-An example could be the involvement of the Regional Transport Partnerships in promoting enhanced services or new facilities, such as the successful Invernet services in Highland

 However, any third party resources should as a general rule not be seen as a substitute for existing resources.